minhn4/web-app-container/README.md

 `docker push gcr.io/minh-sandbox/web-app-container`

-You can search for Container Registry in the Google Cloud console and you'll see the 'web-app-container' repository you've just pushed.
+You can search for Container Registry in the Google Cloud console and you'll see the `web-app-container` repository you've just pushed.
 Go inside the repository, you'll see your Docker image(s); you can delete them here if you want to.

 ----------------------------------------------------------------------------------------------------